rsogllc/GNT/_includes/devdoc/ref_p2p_networking.md

 inv messages generated from a mempool message are subject to a fee filter if it exists.

+The annotated hexdump below shows a `feefilter` message.
+(The message header has been omitted.)

 {% endautocrossref %}

+{% highlight text %}
+7cbd000000000000 ... satoshis per kilobyte: 48,508
+{% endhighlight %}

 #### FilterAdd
 {% include helpers/subhead-links.md %}